Stuj79/LL-AI4/memory-bank/progress.md

     *   **Previous State/Approach:** Planning and setup phase.
     *   **New State/Approach:** Comprehensive testing infrastructure, utilities, and patterns established.
     *   **Rationale for Change:** Solid foundation enables confident agent migration in Phase 2.
+*   **2025-05-26:** Phase 2 initiated with legal marketing domain research and architecture planning.
+    *   **Previous State/Approach:** Generic agent migration approach.
+    *   **New State/Approach:** Legal marketing-specific base agent with compliance features, disclaimer management, and ethical considerations.
+    *   **Rationale for Change:** Legal marketing domain requires specialized compliance, accuracy, and ethical safeguards that must be built into the foundation.

 ---